Zireael07/The-Veins-of-the-Earth-original/README.md

 - Grey, HousePet for coding help
 - Zonk for brainstorming
 - Leissi for brainstorming and testing
-- Castler for testing and two important fixes (FOV and textbox input)
 - AuraOfTheDawn for testing & coming up with a nice meme
 - grazz for two small fixes
 - lukep for Combat.lua patch and testing